 The agenda item is announced by the Chair of the Committee.

-If any COA member must recuse himself/herself, he/she should note this for the record and sit away from the meeting table.
+If any COA member must recuse themself, they should note this for the record and, if the meeting is in person, sit away from the meeting table, and if electronic, turn of their camera.

-The Chair then acknowledges the responsible consultant and invites him/her to present the item.
+The Chair then acknowledges the responsible consultant and invites them to present the item.

-The responsible consultant introduces the team leader, who is seated next to the consultant at the meeting table, and introduces the institutional representative(s) who is/are seated at the meeting table.
+The responsible consultant introduces the team leader, who is seated next to the consultant at the meeting table and introduces the institutional representative(s) who is/are seated at the meeting table.

 The responsible consultant presents an overview of the team visit for the Committee and highlights elements of it, as warranted.